Space2Sea Antarctica: 2 Ukrainian soldiers fulfill 1st part of Antarctic dream

 Space2Sea Antarctica marks the inaugural voyage in a series produced by FUTURE of SPACE (FoS).
 This innovative journey blends Earth's uncharted territories with the inspiring narrative of human curiosity and exploration.
 It encapsulates the core mission of FoS to: Embrace New Frontiers, Celebrate the Human Experience, and Elevate the Conversation.
 Student journalist Gabe Castro-Root of American University is chronicling the mission for FoS.
 You can read his latest dispatch below.

-By the beginning of 2025, Valeriia Subotina and Mariia Chekh will be back at war.
+By the end of this week, Valeriia Subotina and Mariia Chekh will be back at war.
 The two Ukrainian soldiers have spent much of the past three years on the battlefield defending their country from Russia's invasion — including a year in Russian captivity before they were freed in prisoner exchanges.

 But Subotina and Chekh spent the second half of December in a starkly different environment: on a cruise ship in Antarctica, photographing penguins and glaciers and socializing with celebrities like "Star Trek" actor William Shatner and astrophysicist Neil DeGrasse Tyson.